opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Offline Test Host
 """""""""""""""""

-If the Test Host is offline, you will need to first pull the Dovetail Docker image, and all the dependent images that Dovetail uses, to a host that is online.
+If the Test Host is offline, you will need to first pull the Dovetail Docker image and all the dependent images that Dovetail uses, to a host that is online.
 The reason that you need to pull all dependent images is because Dovetail normally does dependency checking at run-time and automatically pulls images as needed, if the Test Host is online.
 If the Test Host is